nasa/Transform-to-Open-Science/Open_Science_Cookbook/Your_Open_Science_Journey.md

 ### Get Started with Open-Source Code
 We have collected tutorials for getting started with open-source coding in our [coding resources page](./code_learning_resources.md).
 In addition to general resources, there are links to specific tips for documenting scientific software as well as getting started with coding.
 Ready to get a bit more granular?
 Here is a suggested checklist for your own open-source code [documentation](./software_citation_checklist.md).

+### Get Involved in the Year of Open Science
+Ready to talk to others about your open science journey?
+Excited to learn more about open science at NASA?
+[Join in](/Year_of_Open_Science_Cookbook/readme.md) on the activities for 2023 the Year of Open Science!